PauSabater/weather_app/.github/README.md

 If you aren’t satisfied with the build tool and configuration choices, you can `eject` at any time.
 This command will remove the single build dependency from your project.

+## Install as a npm package

+`npm i weather-app-ps`

+See the [package documentation](https://www.npmjs.com/package/weather-app-ps) for more information on how to use.